syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms Buttons control | Syncfusion
+title: Overview of Windows Forms Buttons Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms ButtonAdv(Classic) control and more details.
 platform: WindowsForms
 control: ButtonAdv